ibm-cloud-docs/monitoring/tutorials/kubernetes_cluster.md

 ## Step2: Configure your Kubernetes cluster to send metrics to your instance
 {: #kubernetes_cluster_step2}

-To configure your Kubernetes cluster to send metrics to your IBM Cloud Monitoring with Sysdig instance, you must install a Sysdig agent pod on each node of your cluster.
+To configure your Kubernetes cluster to send metrics to your {{site.data.keyword.mon_full_notm}} instance, you must install a Sysdig agent pod on each node of your cluster.
 The Sysdig agent is installed via a DaemonSet which ensures an instance of the agent is running on every worker node.
 The Sysdig agent collects metrics from the pod where it is installed, and forwards the data to your instance.

 **Note:** In order to provide the full suite of system metrics, the Sysdig agent needs to have a privileged status.

-To configure your Kubernetes cluster to forward metrics to your IBM Cloud Monitoring with Sysdig instance, complete the following steps from the command line:
+To configure your Kubernetes cluster to forward metrics to your {{site.data.keyword.mon_full_notm}} instance, complete the following steps from the command line:

 1. Open a terminal.
 Then, log in to the {{site.data.keyword.cloud_notm}}.
 Run the following command and follow the prompts: